U.S. Bancorp Foundation

 How to Apply

 For Established Partners: Established partners may apply annually via invitation from a U.S. Bank Foundation community affairs manager.
-These invitations are extended to organizations with existing funding relationships.
+These invitations are extended to organisations with existing funding relationships.

-For New and Emerging Organizations: Nonprofit organizations new to U.S. Bank Foundation may submit a Letter of Interest (LOI) at any time during the year through an electronic application.
+For New and Emerging Organisations: Nonprofit organisations new to U.S. Bank Foundation may submit a Letter of Interest (LOI) at any time during the year through an electronic application.
 The foundation ensures funding is set aside each year to explore new opportunities.
-Organizations must subsequently receive an invitation to submit a full application after LOI review.
+Organisations must subsequently receive an invitation to submit a full application after LOI review.

 Eligibility Requirements: